 Are you considering upgrading to solar power in Colorado?
 If so, there are many Colorado solar incentives and solar tax benefits that you may be eligible for!
 At EcoMark Solar, we are always happy to chat with any interested parties in Colorado about solar tax benefits and incentives.
 And we always make sure that our customers qualify for those benefits as well.
 As such, we’ve developed this outline of current tax incentives, benefits, and solar rebates in Colorado that your installation may be eligible for.

 Consult with our solar panel design experts.
 Schedule A Call Today!

-Homeowners and business owners who go solar can make use of the Investment Tax Credit (ITC) offered by the federal government.
-The tax credit is a percentage of your system cost—and there’s no cap on the amount of your return.
+All homeowners and business owners in Colorado who go solar can make use of the Investment Tax Credit (ITC) offered by the U.S. federal government.
+This tax credit is percentage-based and there’s no cap on the amount of your return.
 In addition to the rebates you may be eligible for in Colorado or any state tax benefits, the ITC alone can make a significant difference for you during tax season.

-In most cases, your solar installer will give you a receipt for the total cost of your system after it’s installed.
-If you can’t realize the full value of your credit in the first year, you may be able to roll it forward to reduce your tax burden in subsequent years.
+Once your solar system is installed, your solar installer will give you a receipt for the total cost of your system.
+If you can’t realize the full value of your credit in the first year of your installation, you may be able to roll it into subsequent years to reduce your future tax burden.

 Local Colorado Solar Incentives

 The solar industry is constantly changing in the U.S. That means solar incentives and solar rebates in Colorado come and go over time.
 As a homeowner, it’s in your best interest to act now, so you don’t lose out on amazing potential savings for your energy needs.

 Most of Colorado’s solar incentives come from local municipalities and utility companies.
 For instance, Xcel Energy has aggressive goals to expand solar and wind energy and they offer residential solar rebates in Colorado for homeowners.